kerrishotts/cordova-plugin-donky-push/README.md

 Once the plugin is installed and setup with your API Key, there's nothing more you need to do to receive Push Notifications.

 Before you can start sending/receiving custom peer-to-peer notifications between users, details of the user and device must be registered with the Donky Network.
-You can do this using the `updateRegistrationDetails()` function:
+You can do this using the `updateUserDetails()` and `updateDeviceDetails()` functions:

-    cordova.plugins.donky.updateRegistrationDetails(success, error, userDetails, deviceDetails);
+    cordova.plugins.donky.updateUserDetails(success, error, userDetails);
+    cordova.plugins.donky.updateDeviceDetails(success, error, deviceDetails)

 You can subscribe to receive notifications of a given type: